CDCgov/phdi/README.md

 ### Problem Scope

 Long-term Vision: Current public health systems to digest, analyze, and respond to data are siloed.
 Lacking access to actionable data, our national, as well as state, local, and territorial infrastructure, isn’t pandemic-ready.
 Our objective is to help the CDC best support STLTs in moving towards a modern public health data infrastructure.

-## Getting Started

-To start development this project, please consult the [Getting Started](docs/getting_started.md) doc for more details on setting up local development environments for the SDK and more.

 ## Standard Notices